Piano Sonata (Barber): Notable recordings

 The world premiere recording of the sonata was made by Vladimir Horowitz in May 1950 at New York's Town Hall for RCA Victor.
-It was initially released on LP later that year; the LP's other side included Horowitz's recording of Chopin's Piano Sonata No. 2 in B-flat minor (Op.
+It was initially released on LP later that year; the LP's other side included Horowitz's recording of Chopin's Piano Sonata No. 2 (Op.
 35), a fact that delighted Barber: "anyone who wants to hear Horowitz play the funeral march [of Chopin's sonata]—and many will—will be forced to buy my sonata as well."
 This recording remained Barber's preference for at least ten years.
 A live recording of Horowitz playing the sonata at a Carnegie Hall recital on March 20, 1950, was also commercially released by Sony Classical Records.
 Moura Lympany performed the sonata for the first time on BBC in December 1950, a performance that Barber heard.
 The recording was subsequently released commercially by Decca Records.
 A live recording by Van Cliburn at the 1964 Salzburg Festival was released by Orfeo on CD; he subsequently made a studio recording in Rome in 1967 for RCA Victor.
 Marjorie Mitchell's recording of the sonata was released on Decca's Gold Label Series in 1966.
 Terence Judd's October 1977 live recording of the sonata from London was released on Chandos Records.
 John Browning's first studio recording of the sonata for Desto Records was made in 1970.
 Marc-André Hamelin made a studio recording of the sonata for Hyperion Records, which was released in 2004.
 Joel Fan's recording of the sonata was released in April 2009 by Reference Recordings.
 Leon McCawley also recorded the sonata in January 2010 for Warner Classics.
+The sonata was also recorded in 2017 by Kenneth Broberg for Decca Gold, in 2021 by Isata Kanneh-Mason for Decca Records, and in 2024 by Claire Huangci for Alpha Records.